ulampinoy/nero-garden/content/pages/index.md

       vision**.
-From refreshing a room with a new coat of paint to intricate decorative finishes, we provide **meticulous attention to detail and quality craftsmanship.** Our skilled team ensures smooth surfaces, vibrant colors, and a flawless finish, turning your house into a personalized masterpiece.
-Whether it's interior or exterior, residential or commercial, let us bring your ideas to life with precision and passion.
+From refreshing a room with a new coat of paint to intricate decorative finishes, we provide **meticulous attention to detail and quality craftsmanship.** Our skilled team ensures smooth surfaces, vibrant colors, and a flawless finish.
     actions:
       - type: Button
         label: Get started